Your first search

 text, keyword, and multivector share a comparable footing within a single response; relevance is a calibrated probability and vision lives on its own scale.
 Don’t compare raw signal values against each other or across queries — for ranking, always use the top-level score.Tuning result count and latency

-For lower latency, set skip_rerank: true.
-You lose the reranker’s quality boost but the pipeline becomes a straight hybrid lookup, and scores.relevance will be null.
+For lower latency, set relevance_scoring: "none".
+You lose the reranker’s quality boost but the pipeline becomes a straight hybrid lookup: results come back in retrieval order, score is the combined retrieval score, and scores.relevance will be null.

 Searching images and diagrams